mtmanning93/craft-front/README.md

-As the project consisted of two parts a front and backend I felt it was necessary to include a backend iteration, as the backend would ultimately enable the front end functionality.
+As the project consisted of two parts a front and backend I felt it was necessary to include a backend iteration, as the backend would ultimately enable the front-end functionality.
 To read more with regards to this iteration you can visit the
 [Craft-API documentation](https://github.com/mtmanning93/craft-api/blob/main/README.md#backend-iteration).

 #### Kanban Board

 ---

 Before starting the production a Kanban board was created using Github Projects.
-Both the front and backend repositories were connected to the 'Craft Project Board', this enabled ease of access from both repositories and clear visualisation of progress from the beginning.
+Both the front and backend repositories were connected to the 'Craft Project Board', this enabled ease of access from both repositories and clear visualization of progress from the beginning.

-The board was seperated into 5 columns:
+The board was separated into 5 columns:

 -   **Backlog:** the entire craft product backlog _(all issues)_.
 -   **To Do/ Current Iteration:** all issues in the current iteration.